soheeparklee/soheeparklee.github.io/_posts/2025-9-23-DAW-system-binary.md

 > 🚩 Sign Flag

 - 1️⃣ Change the positive `Integer` into binary
+- 2️⃣ Make the number into 8bits
-- 2️⃣ Add a `1` at the very left, this is a special `1`
+- 3️⃣ Add a `1` at the very left, this is a special `1`
 - ⭐️ **Sign flag:** special `1` to indicate that this `Integer` is a negative Integer
 - This special `1` is stored in a different place
 - sign flag means this `Integer` is a negative
-  🚩 **Flags** are electric signals stored in specific places for special circumstances
+- 🚩 **Flags** are electric signals stored in specific places for special circumstances

 - If the flag is off, you add it as part of the number
 - If the flag in on, you turn it into a negative symbol